Eyes Down

-Eyes Down is a sitcom starring Paul O'Grady as Ray Temple, the manager of a bingo hall in Liverpool, England called The Rio, although the series was filmed in Rayners Lane in London.
+Eyes Down is a sitcom starring Paul O'Grady as Ray Temple, the manager of a Liverpool bingo hall called The Rio, although the series was filmed in Rayners Lane in London.
 Although it had moderate ratings, the programme ran for two series until it was cancelled by the BBC in 2004.
 The show was written by Angela Clarke and directed by Christine Gernon.